 While many manufacturers have outsourced to China due to low costs, a recent study from the Boston Consulting Group has found it may be smarter to begin offshoring in Mexico.
-In fact, the management consulting firm projects Mexico's economy could add between $20 billion and $60 billion in output over the next five years because of the higher costs associated with working with suppliers in China and other major economies across the world.
+In fact, the management consulting firm projects Mexico's economy will add between $20 billion and $60 billion in output by 2018 because of the competition to higher costs associated with suppliers in China and other major economies across the world.

 The North America Free Trade Agreement has made it easier for organizations to offshore to Mexico.
 With the 44 trade agreements that Mexico has with countries around the world, shorter supply chains, and lower costs it makes sense for U.S. manufacturers to seek out partners in Mexico if they really want to improve the cost efficiency of their company.

 "Mexico is in a strong position to be a significant winner from shifts in the global economy," said Harold Sirkin, a BCG senior partner.
 "That is good news not only for Mexico, which relies on exports for around one-third of its GDP.
 It's also good for America, since products made in Mexico contain four times as many U.S.-made parts, on average, as those made in China."

 Cheap labor and high output used to be the reason many U.S. manufacturers were drawn to outsourcing to China.
 But now, top chief financial officers and other decision-makers are taking note of the higher labor costs in China and evaluating their options to nearshore to Mexico.
 A recent Reuters article reported on new research by Bank of America Merrill Lynch that revealed Mexico's hourly wages are about a fifth lower than China's.
 The average hourly wages of being nearly 20 percent lower in Mexico is a dramatic change from a decade ago when Mexico's hourly wages were 188 percent more costly than China's.